Beer Ice Cream

 Beer ice cream?
 Yep, you heard that right.
 And trust me, it's delicious.

-Some friends of mine brought be a bottle of Rogue’s Bacon Maple Ale when they came back from a holiday.
+Some friends of mine brought me a bottle of Rogue's Bacon Maple Ale when they came back from a holiday.
 Bacon.
 Maple.
 Beer.
 I have good friends.

-Jason Athen, the incredibly talented artist who shows his work at The Endless Meal Supper Club and the paragliding adventurist and blogger behind On Lift and Libations are the folks responsible for this beer ice cream.
-I knew I didn’t just want to drink the whole bottle.
+Jason Athen, the incredibly talented artist who shows his work at The Endless Meal Supper Club, and the paragliding adventurist and former blogger behind On Lift and Libations, are the folks responsible for this beer ice cream.
+I knew I didn't just want to drink the whole bottle.
 Ok ok, who am I kidding?
-Of course I did.
+Of course, I did.
 But I also thought I should make something a little extra special with it.

 I have to thank Louise Emerick from America's Test Kitchen for helping me out with my first foray into making ice cream with beer.
 Do visit their site for the detailed tips and tricks she has learned from making many batches of this tasty stuff.

-- 12 ounces of dark, malty beer (I used Rogue’s Bacon Maple Ale)
+- 12 ounces dark, malty beer (I used Rogue's Bacon Maple Ale)

 - 1 teaspoon pure vanilla

-- Pour 6 ounces of the beer into a small saucepan.
-Bring to a simmer over medium high heat and simmer until the beer reduces by half (to 3 ounces.)
+- Pour half of the beer into a small saucepan.
+Bring to a simmer over medium-high heat and simmer until the beer reduces by half (to 3 ounces.)
 Remove from heat.12 ounces dark, malty beer (I used Rogue's Bacon Maple Ale)

-- In a large saucepan add the egg yolks, sugar and salt and whisk together well.
+- In a large saucepan, add the egg yolks, sugar, and salt and whisk together well.
 Whisk in the cream and cook, stirring constantly, until a custard is formed.
-You want it to 180 degrees, or to be thick enough to coat the back of a spoon.6 large egg yolks, ¾ – 1 cup sugar, ½ teaspoon sea salt, 2 cups whipping cream
+You want it at 180 degrees, or to be thick enough to coat the back of a spoon.6 large egg yolks, ¾ – 1 cup sugar, ½ teaspoon sea salt, 2 cups whipping cream

-- Remove from the heat and add reduced beer, beer and vanilla.
-Stir to combine.
+- Remove from the heat and add the reduced beer, the remaining beer, and the vanilla.
+Stir to combine.1 teaspoon pure vanilla

 - Strain the mixture into a clean bowl using a fine mesh strainer.
 (This will remove any bits of cooked egg.)